paulbuildsthings/lmnop/README.md

+# lmnop - the tool for deploying functions

+lmnop, pronounced "limb-nop", is a tool for deploying functions using a Heroku-like git-push interface. lmnop uses [OpenFaaS](https://www.openfaas.com/) to manage deployments.
+You choose a template, you build some code to match the template, and then you git-push it to lmnop and it will either deploy a new function or replace an existing function.

 # lmnop example

-This example directory will get your entire `lmnop` system running with a few easy steps.
-Just follow along!
+This example directory will get your entire `lmnop` system running on your local system with a few easy steps.

 ## Prerequisites